The International Investigations Review: Poland

 The requirement of the double criminality of an act does not apply to, inter alia, a situation in which a crime harms the national security of Poland or its material economic interests, or is aimed against Polish offices or officials, nor does it apply to a situation in which financial gain (even indirectly) was derived in Poland.

 ii International cooperation

 Polish law enforcement bodies cooperate with the authorities of other countries.
-The rules and scope of cooperation vary, however, in view of the fact that in some cases of cooperation, bilateral international agreements, multilateral conventions or international organisation regulations (including primarily European Union law and its implementations, for example, regarding the Directive 2014/41/EU of the European Parliament and the Council of 3 April 2014 or Council Framework Decision 2009/948/JHA of November 2009) will apply with some countries.
+The rules and scope of cooperation vary, however, in view of the fact that in some cases of cooperation, bilateral international agreements, multilateral conventions or international organisation regulations (including primarily European Union law and its implementations, for example, regarding EU Directive 2014/41/EU regarding the European Investigation Order in criminal matters or Council Framework Decision 2009/948/JHA on prevention and settlement of conflicts of exercise of jurisdiction in criminal proceedings) will apply with some countries.
 In the absence of an international agreement, the provisions of the Code of Criminal Procedure will apply.

 The possibility of handing over a Polish citizen as part of an extradition procedure is, in principle, excluded.
 By way of an exception, the court may decide to extradite a Polish citizen if such a possibility follows from an international agreement ratified by Poland.
 An additional condition is that the crime with which the subject of the extradition procedure is charged must have been committed outside Poland, and that the act that the person is charged with must constitute a crime under Polish law, both at the time the court decision is made and at the time the crime was committed.